VinceK15/Fahrenheit-to-Celsius-Conversion-Website/README.md

 # Fahrenheit to Celsius Conversion website

-A simple fahrenheit to celsius conversion website using HTML, CSS, and JavaScript
+A simple fahrenheit to celsius conversion website using HTML, CSS, and JavaScript for school assignment